 Parents who work in downtown Denver have a convenient option for grabbing a full made-from-scratch dinner on the way home from the office.
 From the team behind Acorn and OAK at Fourteenth restaurants, Brider serves up seasonal food in their LoHi location.
 The family dinner special includes a whole rotisserie chicken, sweet potato and avocado salad, mac and cheese, Brussels sprouts, and kale and potatoes for $55.
 Order an hour before you plan to pick up.
 1644 Platte St., Denver.

 Started in Denver by barbecue loving brothers Chris and Nick O’Sullivan, Brothers BBQ serves up a game day pack that feeds four to six people.
 The pack includes a slab of pork ribs, choice of one pound of beef brisket, pulled pork, or hot links, with two pints of sides and four buns for $55.
-Brothers’ game day pack is put together quickly, so families don’t need to preorder.
+Other party packs, as well as meat-by-the-pound and sides available in 1/2 pint to gallon sizes make it easy to put together a quick barbecue feast.
 Six locations in metro Denver.